omxdigital22/medpage-app/README.md

 # MedPager — Phase 1 (live, cited, multi-language)

-A study platform for Indian medical students.
+A study platform for Indian medical studentss.
 Upload a textbook **chapter** PDF → get an exam-format pager, a tutor, a quiz, and revision cards — in the student's chosen language. **Every point shows the book, page, and the exact source line**, so it can be verified against the textbook.